pananton/busrpc-spec/docs/style.md

 }
 ```

-### Busrpc entities naming
+## Busrpc entities naming

-* Use lower case underscore-separated names for busrpc services, classes and methods
+* Use lower case underscore-separated names for busrpc services, namespaces, classes and methods
+* Busrpc structures and enumerations correspond directly to protobuf `message` and `enum` types and should follow the rules specified by the [previous](#protobuf-entities-naming) section
+* `message` types that have special meaning in busrpc API design (`ClassDesc`, `MethodDesc`, `ObjectId`, `Params`, `Retval` and `Result`) should be treated in the same way as general busrpc structures for the purpose of naming, i.e. should follow the rules specified by the [previous](#protobuf-entities-naming) section
 * Methods that do not have a `Retval` usually can be considered as event sinks and may be prefixed with *on* (for example *on_signed_in*, *on_signed_out*, etc.)

 ## Imports